 Are you someone struggling with sensory overload or do you wonder why introverts need more alone time?
 A common misconception about introverts is that they’re anti-social.
 Not true.
 Introverts desire meaningful connections with others and love conversations about deeper life issues.
 Particularly in midlife, we’re more intentional about enjoying authentic relationships.

 The intuitive trait of INFJ introverts helps them ‘see’ more than what others say.
-We naturally absorb others’ energy, good or bad and this can be exhausting, and drain our energy, or sensory overload.
+We naturally absorb others’ energy, good or bad and this can be exhausting, and drain our energy, or cause sensory overload.

 We notice body language and tone of voice.
 And we also listen for the unspoken messages that others communicate because we want to understand people beyond their social masks.